bloomingful/suggestify/README.md

 # suggestify
-💡 A web application that suggests new songs based on user's current likes and dislikes.
+💡 A web application that suggests new music based on user's current likes and dislikes.

 ## How?
 📌 The program is written in Python.
 The algorithm uses machine learning.
 The web application is created using Svelte.